micro-ROS aims to bring ROS 2 to microcontrollers to allow having first-class ROS 2 entities in the embedded world.

 Vulcanexus micro-ROS element

 is an all-in-one ROS 2 tool set for easy and customized robotics development.
 It offers natively integrated solutions for ROS 2 networks in terms of performance improvement, simulation, cloud/edge communication, and microcontroller integration.
 The latter relies on micro-ROS.
-Vulcanexus is free and open source, and available as a Docker image for Galactic and Humble.
+Vulcanexus is free and open source, and available as a Docker image for Humble and Iron.
 All components enjoy continuous updates so users benefit from the latest features at all times.

 micro-ROS component for the ESP-IDF